 Our diet is just as important as shampoo and conditioner when it comes to maintaining healthy happy hair, and just like our skin, the condition of our hair is a sign of inside health.
 The cells that make up each strand of hair require a regular supply of key nutrients, especially during cooler months.

-Winter is around the corner and this time of year can wreak havoc on our hair and skin.
-The drop in temperature and humidity can dry out our hair leaving it dull, damaged and prone to breakage.
+It's winter, and this time of year can wreak havoc on our hair and skin.
+The drop in temperature and humidity can dry out our hair leaving it dull, damaged, and prone to breakage.
 The lack of hydration can cause a dry scalp resulting in hair loss or a flaky scalp.

 Here are some awesome in-season whole foods to add to your grocery list this winter for healthy, thick, bouncy hair.